 Atago Shrine “Nanakusa Fire Festival” (愛宕神社)

-Since the Edo era, the business has been honoured as the deity of fire prevention in 808 towns.
-Every year on January 7th, a holy tree is in front of the altar, New Year’s decorations and old banknotes tossed up, and “Saotome no Shinji,” a performance of the nanakusa tataki’s ancient words, is performed.
-Worshipers are served rice porridge with seven herbs at the end of the ritual, and the precincts are packed.
-The event will begin at about 11:00, and the amount of Nanakusa porridge will be lowered after the festival, around 12:00.
+Since the Edo era, 808 towns have honoured the business as the deity of fire prevention.
+Every year on January 7th, they place a holy tree in front of the altar, toss up New Year’s decorations and old banknotes, and perform “Saotome no Shinji,” a performance of the nanakusa tataki’s ancient words.
+At the end of the ritual, they serve worshipers rice porridge with seven herbs, and the precincts become packed.
+The event begins at about 11:00, and they reduce the amount of Nanakusa porridge after the festival, around 12:00.

 Final Thoughts